-UPMC provided $102 million in free or discounted health care to more than 20,000 patients in Fiscal Year 2019.
+UPMC provided $121 million in free or discounted health care to 20,000 patients in Fiscal Year 2020.
 UPMC calculates and reports its charity care costs each year according to Internal Revenue Service guidelines.
 The reported amounts are UPMC's actual costs, not the price or charges that would have been billed for care.

 UPMC clinicians provide subsidized care to low-income Medical Assistance patients — more than any other health system in Pennsylvania.

-As the largest Medicaid behavioral health company in Pennsylvania, UPMC's Community Care Behavioral Health Organization manages behavioral health services for more than one million members in 41 counties — including Bedford and Somerset as of July 2019.
+As the largest Medicaid behavioral health company in Pennsylvania, UPMC's Community Care Behavioral Health Organization manages behavioral health services for 1.2 million members in 41 counties.

 UPMC for Kids, Pennsylvania's largest Children's Health Insurance Program (CHIP), puts health coverage within reach of uninsured children and teens, regardless of family income.
 In 2020, UPMC for Kids expanded to 16 additional counties across the Commonwealth to better serve the health care needs of children.